-A woman was standing at the front of his run.
+A woman stood at the front of his run.
 Something tickled his nostrils.

 "Oh he absolutely is one!" the woman was saying.
 "Thank God you listed him on PetFinder!
 We try not to let any of them spend a day in a shelter.
 I guess his family didn't bother to let the breeder know they couldn't keep him.
 Or I suppose he could have come from a puppy mill in the first place.
 Who knows.
 I just so appreciate y'all working with Rescue."